Cosmic Reionization in the JWST Era: Back to AGNs?: Introduction

-Deep surveys with the JWST have recently discovered an emergent population of moderate-luminosity type-1 AGNs at $4\lta z\lta 14$ powered by accretion onto early $M_{\rm BH}=10^{5}-10^8\,\msun$ black holes and revealed through the detection of their Broad Line Region as seen in the Balmer emission lines \citep{Kocevski2023}.
+Deep surveys with the JWST have recently discovered an emergent population of moderate-luminosity type 1 AGNs at $4\lta z\lta 13$ powered by accretion onto early $M_{\rm BH}=10^{5}-10^8\,\msun$ black holes and revealed through the detection of their broad-line region (BLR) as seen in the Balmer emission lines \citep{Kocevski2023}.
 The AGN number fractions reported are very high, from $5-15\%$ at $z\sim 4-7$ \citep{Harikane2023AGN,Maiolino2023} to $>10-35\%$ at $z\ge 8.5$ \citep{FujimotoUNCOVER2023}.
-This is much higher than an extrapolation of the quasar luminosity function, and implies a large, previously missing \citep[but see][]{giallongo15,giallongo2019} population of faint AGNs in the early universe.
-The broad-line AGNs in the JADES sample of \citet{Maiolino2023} have H$\alpha$/H$\beta$ Balmer decrements generally consistent with the Baker-Menzel case-B value of 2.8, which is indicative of little dust attenuation.
-A sub-component of JWST-selected broad-line AGNs are compact, with red continua in the rest-frame optical (``little red dots") but with blue slopes in the UV \citep[e.g.,][]{Matthee2024,Greene2024,Kokorev2024}.
+This is much higher than an extrapolation of the quasar luminosity function (LF) and implies a large, previously missing \citep[but see][]{giallongo15,giallongo2019} population of faint AGNs in the early Universe.
+The broad-line AGNs in the JADES sample of \citet{Maiolino2023} have H$\alpha$/H$\beta$ Balmer decrements generally consistent with the Baker-Menzel case B value of 2.8, which is indicative of little dust attenuation.
+A subcomponent of JWST-selected broad-line AGNs is compact, with red continua in the rest-frame optical wavebands (``little red dots") but with blue slopes in the UV \citep[e.g.,][]{Greene2024,Kokorev2024,Matthee2024,Perez-Gonzalez2024}.
 One such reddened AGN (ID20466 at $z=8.50$) seems to reside in a huge ionized bubble, perhaps indicating that the covering fraction of the dusty layers surrounding the AGN is minimal and the leakage of ionizing photons is high \citep{FujimotoUNCOVER2023}.

-The surprising near-ubiquity of JWST-selected type-1 AGNs at $z>5$, together with the large LyC production efficiency and leakiness into the IGM that are typical of UV-selected AGNs, lead us to reassess a scenario where AGNs are the main drivers of the cosmic reionization process \citep[e.g.,][]{giallongo15,madau15,chardin15,giallongo2019}.
+The surprising near-ubiquity of JWST-selected type 1 AGNs at $z>5$, together with the large LyC production efficiency and leakiness into the IGM that are typical of UV-selected AGNs, lead us to reassess a scenario where AGNs are the main drivers of the cosmic reionization process \citep[e.g.,][]{chardin15,giallongo15,madau15,giallongo2019}.
 We explore this possibility below.
 All the calculations presented in this paper assume a flat cosmology with parameters $(\Omega_M, \Omega_\Lambda, \Omega_b) = (0.3, 0.7, 0.045)$, a Hubble constant of $H_0=70\,$ km s$^{-1}$ Mpc$^{-1}$, and a primordial baryonic gas of total hydrogen and helium mass fractions $X=0.75$ and $Y=0.25$.
 We shall denote with $h\nu_{912}$, $h\nu_{504}$, and $h\nu_{228}$ the ionization energies of \HI, \HeI, and \HeII, respectively.